j624364/asca-rust/doc.md

 ## Sets
 Sets are defined between curly brackets `{}` and can contain IPA, Groups, Matrices, Syllables, or Boundaries.
-Currently, sets cannot contain sequences (i.e. cannot have `{nd, NC}`).
+Currently, sets cannot contain sequences (i.e. cannot have `{nd, NC, %%}`).

 ```
 p, t, k > b, d, g       (3 Rules)
 {p, t, k} > {b, d, g}   (1 Rule)
 ```
-A set in the output if matched to a set in the input must contain the same number of segments.
+A set in the output, if matched to a set in the input, must contain the same number of segments.
 ```
 {p, t} > {b, d, g}      (ERROR)
 ```
-A set in the input or output also cannot contain word boundaries.
+A set in the input or output cannot contain word boundaries.

 ## Gemination
 Geminating a consonant is as simple as making a vowel long.